todor-savov/todor-savov/README.md

-## Hi everyone! 👋
+## Hi everyone, it's Todor (Toshko)! 👋

-# Welcome to My GitHub Profile!
+# It is a pleasure to welcome you to My GitHub Profile!

-## 👋 Who am I and what do I do
+## Who am I and what do I do

-I'm Todor, a JavaScript developer from Plovdiv, Bulgaria.
-I mainly focus on building React applications with Google Firebase.
+Hello!
+I'm Todor, a JavaScript developer from Plovdiv, Bulgaria, with a passion for building dynamic web applications.
+I specialize in creating React applications, leveraging Google Firebase to deliver efficient and scalable solutions.
+Currently, I'm enhancing my skills by learning TypeScript and working on an expense tracking app using React and Firebase.
+Outside of coding, I enjoy traveling and sightseeing, playing soccer and basketball, and diving into history books.
+My journey from a technical support analyst to a developer reflects my determination and love for creativity.

+Feel free to view and download my resume [here](https://github.com/todor-savov/todor-savov/blob/master/TodorSavovResume.pdf).

 - 🌱 **Currently learning**: TypeScript
 - 💼 **Working on**: Expense tracking app with React/TypeScript/Google Firebase
 - 🎮 **Hobbies**: Travel & Sightseeing, Soccer/Basketball, History books

-You can view and download my resume [here](https://github.com/todor-savov/todor-savov/blob/master/TodorSavovResume.pdf).

 ## 📬 Contact Me